webix-hub/docs/data/api/refs/ui.filemenu_methods.md

 - api/link/ui.filemenu_add.md - adds an item to the store
 - api/link/ui.filemenu_addcss.md - applied CSS class to a component item
 - api/link/ui.filemenu_adjust.md - adjusts the component to the size of the parent HTML container
-- api/link/ui.filemenu_attachevent.md - attaches the handler to an inner event of the component (allows behaviour customizations)
+- api/link/ui.filemenu_attachevent.md - attaches the handler to an inner event of the component (allows behavior customizations)
 - api/link/ui.filemenu_attachto.md - attaches a context menu to a Webix component
 - api/link/ui.filemenu_bind.md - binds components
 - api/link/ui.filemenu_blockevent.md - temporarily blocks triggering of ALL events of the calling object
 - api/link/ui.filemenu_callevent.md - calls an inner event
 - api/link/ui.filemenu_clearall.md - removes all items from the component
-- api/link/ui.filemenu_clearcss.md - removes css class from all items
+- api/link/ui.filemenu_clearcss.md - removes CSS class from all items
 - api/link/ui.filemenu_clearvalidation.md - removes all validation marks from the component
 - api/link/ui.filemenu_close.md - removes a window
 - api/link/ui.filemenu_copy.md - copies an item to the same or another object